GustavFluur/Hobby_Share/README.md

 - Story points: 2
 3. I can visit a blogger's profile site and read its bio.
 - Story points: 2
-4. I can orientate myself to the about page to see the purpose of website.
+4. I can orientate myself to the about page to see the purpose of the website.
 - Story points: 4
 5. I can easily register myself to website, thus start blogging and sharing with others.
 - Story points: 1